-- 33.3 An employee and/or their representative may arrange to examine the employee's personnel file, medical file and/or the file kept by the employee's supervisor during regular business hours upon reasonable notice.
+33.3 An employee and/or their representative may arrange to examine the employee's files p during regular business hours upon reasonable notice.
 Written authorization from the employee is required before any representative of the employee will be granted access to the personnel file, medical file and/or the file kept by the employee's supervisor.
+The

-The Employer may charge a reasonable fee for copying any materials beyond the first copy requested by the employee or their representative. - 33.4 Employees will be provided a copy of all adverse material placed in the official personnel file at the time it is placed in the file.
+Employer may charge a reasonable fee for copying any materials beyond the first copy requested by the employee or their representative.

+33.4 Employees will be provided a copy of all adverse material placed in the official personnel file at the time it is placed in the file.
 The employee or their representative may not remove any contents from the file; however, an employee may provide a written rebuttal or refuting documentation to any information in the file that they consider objectionable.
 The parties agree that it is a good practice for an employee to be provided with copies of letters of appreciation and commendation addressed to the Employer.
-An employee may insert a reasonable amount of job-related material in their personnel file that reflects favorably on their job performance. - 33.5 Information in the personnel files will be retained only as long as it has a reasonable bearing on the employee's job performance or upon the efficient and effective management of the college/district.
+An employee may insert a reasonable amount of job-related material in their personnel file that reflects favorably on their job performance.

+33.5 Information in the personnel files will be retained only as long as it has a reasonable bearing on the employee's job performance or upon the efficient and effective management of the college/district.
 Adverse material related to alleged employee misconduct that is determined to be false, and all information related to incidents of which the employee has been fully exonerated of wrong doing, will be promptly removed from the personnel file and/or supervisory file.
-Such information will be maintained in an administrative file, separate and apart from the personnel file and will not be released unless required by judicial order or by applicable laws governing disclosure of public documents. - 33.6 When documents in an employee's personnel file, supervisory file and/or administrative file are the subject of public disclosure request, subpoena or legal discovery the Employer will provide the employee and the Union with a copy of the request at least seven (7) calendar days in advance of the intended release date, unless otherwise required by law. - 33.7 The Employer will not release personal information about an employee except as is necessary, or as the law requires. - 33.8 Supervisors may keep working files of documentation relevant to employee performance.
+Such information will be maintained in an administrative file, separate and apart from the personnel file and will not be released unless required by judicial order or by applicable laws governing disclosure of public documents.

+33.6 When documents in an employee's personnel file, supervisory file and/or administrative file are the subject of public disclosure request, subpoena or legal discovery the Employer will provide the employee and the Union with a copy of the request at least ten (10) business calendar days in advance of the intended release date, unless otherwise required by law.

+33.7 The Employer will not release personal information about an employee except as is necessary, or as the law requires.

+33.8 Adverse material or information related to alleged misconduct that is determined to be false and all such information in situations where the employee has been fully exonerated of wrongdoing will be removed from the employee's personnel file.

+33.9 Supervisors may keep working files of documentation relevant to employee performance.
 The previous year's job performance documentation will be removed from the supervisor's working file following the completion of a performance evaluation, unless related to issues of an ongoing nature.
 Upon request, the supervisor will inform the employee if documentation has been retained.